 Her practice is primarily focused on business litigation (plaintiff and

-contract disputes, fraud litigation, and equine law.
+and recreational liability, contract disputes, fraud litigation, and equine law.

 Examples of legal matters handled:

 a product liability/negligence/UCC case for a client, resulting in dismissal of all claims.
 Won appeal of case.